Syracuse-Wawasee Park Foundation- Trail’s Office

 Tom Edington serves in various roles on the Syracuse-Wawasee Trail Committee.
 His position as superintendent of the Wawasee Community School Corporation leads to an interest in trails for student and community health, along with being an attraction for visitors to the area.
 He can be reached at TEdington@wawasee.k12.in.us.

-Jerry Wright has lived all his life in the Syracuse-Wawasee area, and has worked for Parker-Hannefin for 37 years.
-Representing the Syracuse Lions Club, Jerry is serving on the Trail Committee for the second time.
-He has always liked living in this area and enjoys giving back to his community.
-He can be reached at firstname.lastname@example.org.
+Jerry Wright has lived his entire life in Syracuse-Wawasee Area and retired from Parker Hannifin in 2020.
+Representing the Syracuse Lions Club, Jerry is serving on the Trails Committee for the second time.
+He enjoys living in the area and giving back to his community.
+He can be reached at email@example.com.

 Angie Racolta focuses on community outreach for the Syracuse-Wawasee Trail Committee since 2018.
 She is a top producing REALTOR/Broker in the area and is owner of The RGroup Real Estate At Keller Williams Realty.
 She is on Kosciusko County Board of Realtors (KBOR) Board of Directors, KBOR Public Relations committe member, and Real Estate member of the Wawasee BNI chapter.
 Angie has lived in Syracuse since 2007.
 In her free time, she enjoys the many amenities that make the trails and lakes area a great place to call home, which includes walking the trails, boating, supporting local causes, and following the Indianapolis Colts.
 Angie can be reached at firstname.lastname@example.org.

 Tony Pawlicki is a native of Syracuse, Indiana and an avid real estate professional.
 A 2010 graduate of the University of Notre Dame, Tony lived in Baltimore, Maryland for four years while completing a Masters degree and teaching music at a private preparatory school.
-Currently, he is the Director of Bands for the West Noble School Corporation and a broker associate at Todd Realty ERA Powered.
-Tony is also a member of the Wawasee Kiwanis and lives with his wife, Hannah, son, Nikolas, and dog, Josey in Maxwelton Hills.
+Currently, he is the Director of Bands for the Wawasee School Corporation and a broker associate at Todd Realty ERA Powered.
+Tony is also a member of the Wawasee Kiwanis and lives with his wife Hannah, son Nikolas, daughter Alexandra, and dog Josey in Maxwelton Hills.

 C. Todd Binning is new to the community and the trails board.
 He has a great deal of business and not-for-profit volunteer experience.
 He has served as the Treasurer of the Waukegan Port District Board while serving on the board from 2011-2013.
 Waukegan Port District is comprised of commercial and recreational harbor and a regional international airport for recreational and commercial private jets.
 In the spring of 2010, he co-founded a grassroots organization called Friends of Waukegan Beach in his hometown of Waukegan, Illinois.
 He was part of the Waukegan Harbor Citizens Advisory Group on the environmental clean-up and restoration of five superfund sites impacting Waukegan Harbor and the Waukegan Watershed.
 Two of those sites included the world’s largest asbestos and PCB Superfund Sites at the former John Mansville and Johnson Motors/ OMC sites on the Waukegan lakefront.
 He still supports and volunteers his time with an at-risk youth program in his hometown of Waukegan called Cool Learning Experience (CLE).
 Additionally, he has served on the Economic Development Committee of Waukegan Main Street from 2000 -2004 to help promote living, visiting, dining and shopping in downtown Waukegan.
 At age 17, he graduated high school in Waukegan and joined his local National Guard Unit.
 He attended Ripon College and received his U.S. Army Reserve Commission in 1987.
 Todd retired with 21 years of both active and reserve military service in 2003.
 His personal motto is: “What have you done for others lately”, by M.L.
 King Jr. Currently, he is the EHS Manager for Crane Composites in Goshen and resides in Syracuse.
 He enjoys his tiny lake cottage along Hatchery Road with access to both Lake Wawasee and Lake Papakeechie as well as the Tri-County Wildlife area.
 He enjoys hiking, running, biking and paddling to stay active.